Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 Tricky Word Groupings

-Even when armed with these core rules, people end up making silly mistakes by allowing doubt to make them second-guess their titling.
+Even when armed with these core rules, people end up making silly mistakes by allowing doubt to affect their title choices.
 In light of this, here’s a short list of tricky word groupings that often trip people up:

 - as Though